dfederlein/k3s_project_base/README.md

 # K3s Testing Playbook
 Playbook and vagrant file to deploy k3s in testing environments.

+WARNING: Because I use this as a testing base, there will be roles added and removed to place helm charts to deploy services for me to test.
+I'm not really branching this, so HEAD will always be a moving target.
+If you want to adapt this to your own use, please fork and modify as needed.
+I probably won't accept PRs to this unless it directly relates to a project I am working on.

 ## How to use:
 If you are testing k3s locally on your laptop or desktop computer, you need only clone this repository and issue the following command from inside the created directory: